michelesalvucci/prenations/README.md

 - extensive customization
 - widely adopted across the industry for mobile apps, web APIs

+## Feign Clients

+The service communicates with the "pre-people" service through FeignClient (`PNPeopleFeignClient`).

 ## TODOs
 - messages and responses internationalization
 - test
 - authorities and roles with Keycloak
 - mapper with domain findById (as sample: Continent: Europe, Africa, etc...)